-DP Strat Output Measure Progress Annual Comments ccess to the Hawkesbury River for d recreational activities.
-Number of events held along river foreshore Partially completed Australia Day on the River was held in Governor Phillip Park in January 2019.
-More than 6,000 people attended this late afternoon and evening event enjoying the riverside location including fireworks on the River.
-Planning is well underway for the event in 2020 where, as part of the celebrations, the activation of the river through water activities is being investigated.
+DP Strategy & DP Action Output measure Progress Annual Comments event in 2020 where, as part of the celebrations, the activation of the river through water activities is being investigated.
 The riverside park will also be used for Hawkesbury Fest in July 2019 where it is expected more than 5,000 people will again come along to the event and experience the riverside location.
-Council is also working with local groups to sponsor of events in riverside locations in 2019 which will assist to activate the river and foreshore. of the Hav ling associated with implementation wkesbury Horizon Initiative through er Sydney Commission, the City other opportunities.
-Funding sought Partially completed Funding of \$15 million received through the City Deal Liveability Program.
-5.4.2 Develop active partnerships a nd implement programs desigr ned to improve the he alth of our rivers and river banks.
+Council is also working with local groups to sponsor of events in riverside locations in 2019 which will assist to activate the river and foreshore.
+Seek funding associated with implementation of the Hawkesbury Horizon Initiative through the Greater Sydney Commission, the City Deal and other opportunities.
+Funding sought Partially completed Funding of \$15 million has been granted through the City Deal Liveability Program.
+Council has received \$3 million of the funding to date, with the remainder to be released incrementally through a process of reporting back our demonstrated expenditure of funds.
+5.4.2 Develop active partnership s and implement programs desig ned to improve the healt h of our rivers and river banks.
 Implement the priority actions of the Upper Hawkesbury River Estuary Coastal Zone Management Plan.
-Actions implemented Ongoing Council has partnered with all Hawkesbury River local government areas to prepare a combined Scoping Study for a new Coastal Management Plan.
-5.4.3 Encourage agricultural produc ction, vegetation conservation, tourism, recreation a nd leisure uses within our floodplains t agreed priority actions of the ury Floodplain Risk Management Actions implemented Partially completed Review of existing Development on Flood Liable Land Policy and preparation of Flood DCP Chapter has continued and will be reported through Council's Floodplain Risk Management Advisory Committee prior to consideration by Council.
+Actions implemented Ongoing Implementation of the actions of the current Coastal Zone Management Plan have continued, including collection of water quality data to enable the preparation of a Waterways Health Card which is expected in late 2019.
+Additionally, given changes to Coastal Management Legislation and a requirement to have an updated Coastal Zone Management Plan under that new legislation by 2021 there has also been a focus of efforts towards preparation of a new Coastal Zone Management Plan.
+Council has partnered with all Council's who share the same sediment load within the Hawkesbury River to prepare a combined Scoping Study for a new Coastal Management Study.
+Funding has been received from the Office of Environment and Heritage to undertake the Scoping Study which has commenced. l leisure uses within our floodplains Implement agreed priority actions of the Hawkesbury Floodplain Risk Management Plan Actions implemented Partially completed Preparation of a Draft 'Development on Flood Liable Land Policy' and a Flood Development Control Plan Chapter has continued, and will be reported through Council's Floodplain Risk Management Advisory Committee following the release bt the NSW State Government of the Hawkesbury Nepean Regional Flood Study.